-If an improper breath sample condition is detected by the instrument, the sample will be rejected and the instrument will flash "FLO" along with one of the following descriptors: "Lo", "Hi", "InS" or "Cut". (see also: Status Messages, page 20 for an explanation of the meaning for each of these displayed descriptors.)
+If an improper breath sample condition is detected by the instrument, the sample will be rejected and the instrument will flash "Flow" along with one of the following descriptors: "LOW", "HIGH", "INS" or "CUT".
+(See also: Status Messages for an explanation of the meaning for each of these displayed descriptors).

 After this message is displayed the instrument will return to the ready mode.
 If the subject is unable to provide a proper sample after the preset number of attempts the instrument will power itself off.
-For this reason, it is important for the operator to provide the subject with clear instruction on how to properly provide a breath sample.
-(Note: The standard Alco-Sensor FST will allow the subject three attempts to provide a proper sample before it will display the status message E06 and power off.)
+For this reason it is important for the operator to provide the subject with clear instruction on how to properly provide a breath sample.
+(Note: The standard Alco-Sensor FST will allow the subject three attempts to provide an acceptable sample before it will display the Status Code CO6 and power off).